|

-After
+After more than

-25 years + of wood firing the experience still seduces Nic , as it did
+25 years of wood firing, the experience still seduces Nic, as it did

-considerable planning: organising a firing crew , planning the shifts
+considerable planning: organising a firing crew, planning the shifts

 and firing the kiln to Nic`s latest ideas and theories concerning clay,